-During the year ended 31 March 2022, net cash flows from operating activities reduced significantly by about 60.4% to approximately HK\$59.5 million (2021: HK\$150.4 million), which was mainly attributable to weak sales performance and the streamlined retail operations.
-Net cash flows from investing activities jumped to about HK\$248.3 million (2021: HK\$49.4 million).
-The significant increase in cash inflows during the year under review mainly resulted from the proceeds aggregately of about HK\$246.8 million received from the disposal of properties and a property-holding subsidiary.
-Net cash flows used in financing activities climbed up to about HK\$466.0 million (2021: HK\$255.3 million) mainly due to the increase in dividend payments to return surplus cash to the Group's shareholders.
+During the year ended 31 March 2023, net cash flows from operating activities strengthened by about 20.3% to approximately HK\$71.6 million (2022: HK\$59.5 million), which was mainly attributable to the decrease in inventories and less operating costs for the streamlined retail operations.
+Net cash flows used in investing activities was about HK\$9.4 million (2022: inflows of about HK\$248.3 million).
+As the asset realisation exercises had been substantially completed in the last financial year, there was only about HK\$1.8 million (2022: HK\$246.8 million) proceeds received from the disposal of properties or a property-holding company during the year under review.
+Net cash flows used in financing activities slumped to about HK\$102.8 million (2022: HK\$466.0 million) mainly due to the cut in surplus cash from the proceeds of disposal of properties for dividend payments.